MantasG6/learning-notes/learning_notes.md

 ### kubectl output
 By adding additional flags, kubectl output can be modified.
 Output flag is -o
 - wide - output additional information
-- yaml - TAML formatted API object
+- yaml - YAML formatted API object
 - json - JSON formatted API object
 - dry-run - print an object without sending it to the API Server (good for generating YAML on how to create resources)